-Remember parties?
-Yup.
-We do too.
-And we miss them.
-But there’s no reason why we can’t create our own little parties for one, or small, safe and socially distant gatherings in places where vaccination rates are up and the weather invites us outside.
-We put together these lovely little bites to go with a glass of wine and good conversation.
+Whether gathered around a cozy fire or around a table with cocktails in hand, elegant and savory chocolate hors d’oeuvres are a festive and east way to impress guests.
+We put together these lovely little bites with inspired flavor combinations to go with a glass of wine or a cocktail and good conversation.
 Super simple to make and so pretty and festive, we’ll walk you through setting up these crunchy, creamy, slightly sweet, salty, nutty delights.

 When we first moved to Vermont, we had lots of gatherings and loved putting out a festive spread of cheeses, fruits, nuts and small bites for friends to enjoy with a glass of wine or beer.
 Working chocolate into these tidbits was fun, experimenting with layering sweet, savory, sour, nutty, bitter and piquant flavors, finding complimentary and contrasting notes that excited our tastebuds.
 Here are some ideas from past experiments that we still enjoy today:

 Use the best chocolate you can source, one with high cacao content.
 We like to use 70-80% dark chocolate for these bites.

 Set up your double boiler by filling a small saucepan with a few inches of water.
 Place the top pot of the double boiler or a metal bowl slightly larger than the pan over the saucepan filled with water.
 The water should not touch the bottom of the pan/bowl.

 Chop the chocolate into small pieces about the size of a quarter and place in the top pot or metal bowl.

 On your stovetop, heat on medium so as the water warms and creates steam it gently melts the chocolate, stirring the chocolate occasionally until it is glossy and liquid.

 Set up a cookie sheet with parchment paper and get out a teaspoon.

 Spoon the chocolate onto the parchment, letting it pool, creating circular medallions about the size of a half dollar.